straktormedia/file-sharing-app/README.md

 Register has data validation and checks if the username or the email exists in the database.
 The password is encrypted.
 Each user role has a different dashboard and permissions.
+Existing email/username on registration is not working correctly.

 ## Setup Instructions